Elevate Your In-Store Product Presence with These 5 Game Changing Tips

 A study done by Raymond Burke of Indiana University showed that this was vital to shoppers who might be “just browsing”.
 A product’s shelf position, appearance, and presentation are essential to engaging shoppers and can be what makes them change their minds about making a purchase.

 A slanted merchandising strategy widely utilized by grocery, drug, and specialty retailers for decades is now easily achievable using our Tilt-Top Display System.
-It turns our traditional flat display tables into an eye-catching focal point that promotes customer engagement.
+It turns our traditional flat display tables into an engaging focal point that promotes customer engagement.

 plastic display different lengths